SergeDmi/SergeDmi.github.io/pages/centering.md

 All three allow centering because the force depend on the distance between the nucleus and the boundary, and the net force ends up towards the center of the cell.
 I will focus here on cases $ii$ and $iii$, where microtubules are distributed with central symmetry around the nucleus - but their length is the distance from the nucleus to the boundary, they depend on the nucleus position, and are not centrally symmetric.

 In the case $ii$, microtubule exert pulling forces, that are proportional to the distance to a positive power (the longer the microtubule, the more it pulls).
 In case $iii$, microtubules exert pushing forces, that are proportional to the distance to a negative power (the longer the microtubule, the less it pushes).
 Both mechanisms lead to a net force towards the "center" of the cell.
+[See the article for more details](https://iopscience.iop.org/article/10.1209/0295-5075/125/48001/)

 ## Formalism
 For simplicity, I will consider here a $n$ -dimensional space, that is axially symmetric around the axis $Ox$.
 We can write the mean force on the nucleus as a sum over all angles of the force per unit angle :